VladMinzatu/performance-handbook/tools_overview/go.md

 Alternatively, `pprof.WriteHeapProfile(f)` could be used to do a heap dump at a point in time. `go tool pprof mem.prof` can be used on the output.

+### Goroutine profiler

+Shows current goroutines and their stack traces and can reveal goroutine leaks, deadlocks and concurrency issues.

 ### Block profiler

 Will capture off-CPU time spent waiting on channels and mutexes (but not sleep, I/O, GC).
 The statistics will show cumulatie delays per stack trace.